-Physics Blk (Semester) 1.0 credit
+Physics (Semester I and II) .50 credit per semester

 Physics is the study of energy and motion.
 This course is of great value to those students who expect to enter college or take jobs, which require knowledge of science and mathematics.
 It incorporates the study of mechanics, force and motion, work and power, machines, sound, light, and electricity.
-It is offered as a blocked semester course where students should at least have earned a "B" in Geometry and are concurrently enrolled in Algebra II, thus giving them the opportunity to earn a full credit in one semester.
+Students should at least be concurrently enrolled in Algebra II when taking this course.